itaylayzer/Monopoly/README.md

 1. advance gameplay:
     - trades
-    - gameplay history
-    - Player Tab
 2. Server statistics [Maybe]
 3. Score System
 4. Game Mode System - Custom and Game & Server
 5. Bots System
 6. Players LeaderBoard
 7. Search for Player Statistics
+8. Mobile Design
-8. last and least 3D Game Version
+9. last and least 3D Game Version
    Only Then this project will be done for good.

 ## Pictures and Videos of the game!